LazZiya/XLocalizer/docs/XLocalizer/index.md

 # XLocalizer
-Fastest localization process for Asp.Net Core web applications, powered by online translation and auto resource creating.
+Localizer package for Asp.Net Core web applications, powered by online translation and auto resource creating.

+#
-## Disclaimer Third Parties
+#### Disclaimer Third Parties

 All product and company names of translation services are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 During the development of `XLocalizer` I've used many online translation services with the freemium plan, but it is up to you to use a priced plan from the respective service.